-Power line technicians are employed by electric power companies, electrical contractors, public utilities, equipment suppliers, or mining companies.
+Powerline technicians are employed by electric power companies, electrical contractors, public utilities, equipment suppliers or mining companies.
 The demand for electrical power keeps rising as society adopts new technologies.
-And with an expected wave of older workers soon to retire, this trade is currently in high demand.
+With an expected wave of older workers soon to retire, this trade is currently in high demand.

-The Government of Canada's Job Market Report reveals that over the period 2015-2024, the demand for electrical power line and cable workers & telecommunications line and cable workers will remain stable.
+The Government of Canada's Job Market Report 2015-2024 reveals that, the demand for electrical powerline and cable workers and telecommunications line will remain stable.
 New job openings (arising from expansion demand and replacement demand) are expected to total 8,200, while 8,000 new job seekers are expected to be available to fill them.

-Power Line Technician is a nationally designated trade under the Red Seal program.
-Students who complete the UFV Power Line Technician foundation program can pursue an apprenticeship with an electrical utility or electrical contractor company.
+Training to be a Powerline Technician is a nationally designated trade under the Red Seal program.
+Students who complete the UFV Powerline Technician foundation program can pursue an apprenticeship with an electrical utility or electrical contractor company.

 This course is now eligible for a student loan.
 Check out with UFV Financial Aid.